-Cytotoxicity assay
+Cytotoxicity Assay

 The tetrazolium salts test (MTT) was used.
-Cells of the human line of B lymphocytes precursors MEC-1 were exposed to peptides.
-RPMI (Sigma) + 10% Fetal Bovine Serum (FBS, Sigma) + 2 mM Glutamine + 100 U ml-1 penicillin + 100 μg ml-1 streptomycin was used as growth medium.
-Serial two-fold dilutions of the peptides were prepared in a 96- flat-bottom microtiter plate (Euroclone) in a final volume of 50 μl of cell growth medium.
-Cells were counted using a Bürker chamber, then 50 μl of medium containing 105 cells were added to each well, to reach a final volume of 100 μl.
+Cells of the human line of B lymphocytes precursors MEC-1 were exposed to peptides and, as a control, to sterile water.
+RPMI (Sigma) + 10% Fetal Bovine (Sigma) + 2 mM Glutamine $+ 100 \text{ U mL}^{-1}$ penicillin + 100 μg mL-1 streptomycin was used as growth medium.
+Serial twofold dilutions of the peptides were prepared in a 96- flat-bottom microtiter plate (Euroclone) in a final volume of 50 μL of cell growth medium.
+Cells were counted using a Bürker chamber, then 50 μL of medium containing 105 cells were added to each well, to reach a final volume of 100 μL.
 Sterile water instead of peptides was used as a control.
-Cells were incubated for 20 hours at 37°C and 5% CO2.
-25 μl of a sterile MTT solution (Sigma) in PBS were the added to each well to the final concentration of 1 mg ml-1.
-Following 4 hours of incubation in the dark at 37°C under 5% CO2, 100 μl of 10% w/v Igepal (Sigma-Aldrich) in 10 mM HCl were added to each well.
-The plate was incubated overnight at 37°C then the adsorbance at 570 nm (A570) of the wells was measured using a plate-reader spectrophotometer Nanoquant infinite M200pro (Tecan).
-To calculate cytotoxicity, the value of A570 of the treated samples was compared with that of the untreated control.
+Cells were incubated for 20 hours at 37 °C and 5 % CO2. $25~\mu L$ of a sterile MTT solution (Sigma) were the added to each well to the final concentration of 1 mg mL-1 in PBS.
+Following 4 hours of incubation in the dark at 37 °C under 5% CO_2 , 100 μL of 10% w/v Igepal (Sigma- Aldrich) in 10 mM HCl were added to each well.
+The plate was incubated overnight at 37 °C then the OD{570nm} of the wells was measured using a plate-reader spectrophotometer Nanoquant infinite M200pro (Tecan).
+To calculate cytotoxicity, the value of OD{570nm} of the treated samples was compared with that of the untreated control.